pimverschuuren/Deduplication/README.md

+# Deduplication
+This repository contains code that uses a dataset of invoices to train and evaluate models that identify (non-)duplicate invoices.

 # How to run it

-To run any of the scripts one needs setup an environment with the following packages installed:
+The following libraries are needed to run the code:
 - Python (3.6.8)
 - Numpy (1.16.4)
 - Pandas (0.23.2)